 Correction and Retraction

-Correction and Retraction of RSF Conference Series: Business, Management and Social Sciences takes its responsibility to maintain the integrity and completeness of the scholarly record of our content for all end users very seriously.
+Correction and Retraction of RSF Conference Proceeding Series: Medical and Health Science takes its responsibility to maintain the integrity and completeness of the scholarly record of our content for all end users very seriously.
 Changes to articles after they have been published online may only be made under the circumstances outlined below.
-RSF Conference Series: Business, Management and Social Sciences places great importance on the authority of articles after they have been published and our policy is based on best practice in the academic publishing community.
+RSF Conference Proceeding Series: Medical and Health Science places great importance on the authority of articles after they have been published and our policy is based on best practice in the academic publishing community.

 An Erratum is a statement by the authors of the original paper that briefly describes any correction(s) resulting from errors or omissions.
 Any effects on the conclusions of the paper should be noted.
 The corrected article is not removed from the online journal, but notice of erratum is given.
 The Erratum is made freely available to all readers and is linked to the corrected article.